S4nd3sh/Memory-based-Chatbot/README.md

 Very similar to what Amazon Lamda function does.
 I found out about lamda functions just recently while I built this a year ago and
 ya this kind of models have applications in the real world.
 No matter how stupid and boring it sounds.

-Simple tasks like performing arithmetic operations, searching on google, question answer reply, asking time, asking date are
-are provided as of know as part of knowledge base csv file.
+Simple tasks like performing arithmetic operations, searching on google, question answer reply, asking time, asking date are provided as of now as part of knowledge base csv file.

 To add a function: